 Ostriches eat things that other animals can’t digest.
 They have tough intestines that are 46 feet (14 meters) long—if you stretched them out—in order to absorb as many nutrients as possible.
 These big birds also swallow sand, pebbles, and small stones that help grind up food in the gizzard.
 Ostriches do not need to drink water, since they get what they need from the plants they eat, although they drink if they come to a water hole.
 They also have a special way of raising their body temperature on hot days to reduce water loss.

-The ostriches at the San Diego Zoo Safari Park are fed special bird pellets containing vitamins and minerals, along with browse and vegetables like carrots and broccoli.
+Ostriches at zoos are fed special bird pellets containing vitamins and minerals, along with browse and vegetables like carrots and broccoli.

 During courtship, the black-and-white male uses his dramatic coloring to attract the light brown female.
 He sinks slowly to the ground, almost like he’s bowing, and begins to wave and shake the feathers of first one wing and then the other while moving his tail up and down.
 He then gets up and moves toward the female, holding his wings out and stamping as he goes to impress her.
 If she approves, she mates with him.

 The dominant or "alpha" hen mates with the territorial male, and they share the tasks of incubating the eggs and caring for the chicks.
 The other females may mate with that male or other wandering males, and then lay their eggs in the same nest as the main hen’s eggs—a communal “dump” nest that is little more than a shallow depression scratched in the dirt by the male.
 The main hen puts her eggs in the center of the nest to make sure they have the best chance of hatching, but many of the other eggs may also be incubated.